-We implemented our LIS algorithm.
-We use nested arrays to represent augmented range trees to improve locality.
-We also use a heuristic when choosing pivots-instead of choosing a uniformly random pivot, we choose the right-most unfinished point as the pivot.
-This is based on an intuition such that points to the right are more likely to be processed in later rounds.
+When implementing our LIS algorithm, we use nested arrays to represent augmented range trees to improve locality.
+We also use a heuristic when choosing pivots-instead of choosing a uniformly random pivot, we choose the right-most unfinished point as the pivot, according to the intuition that points to the right are more likely to be processed in later rounds.
 We also implemented a standard $O(n \log n)$ sequential version based on Eq.
 (2).

 We test input data of 10^8 with different ranks (LIS sizes).
 We present results for LIS implementations in Fig. 7 and Fig. 8.
 We also vary the input rank, which is the LIS size.
 We use two different data patterns.
 The first one is roughly k segments of data, and we call it the segment pattern.
-Within each segment the data values are roughly decreasing (we also added some random noise), and across the segments, the values are roughly increasing.
+The data values are roughly decreasing with random noise within each segment and roughly increasing across the segments.
 The LIS size is about k.
-The other pattern is generated by using an increasing line $a_i = t \times i + b_i$, where b_i is a random variable choosing from a uniform distribution.
+The other pattern is generated by an increasing line $a_i = t \times i + b_i$, where b_i is a random variable chosen from a uniform distribution.
 We call it the line pattern.
 By changing the slope t and the distribution of t0, we can also control the rank of the input data.
-We give a visualization of the input data pattern in the full version of this paper [62].
+We visualize the input data pattern in the full version of this paper [62].

 We show our running time as well as the average number of wake-up attempts for all objects.
-On the two different data patterns, our algorithm is faster up to when the rank r is about 100, and perform worse than the sequential algorithm afterwards.
+On the two different data patterns, our algorithm is faster before the rank r is up to about 100, and perform worse than the sequential algorithm afterward.
 Note that our algorithm has an $O(\log^2 n)$ overhead in work.
 When the parallelism is not sufficient to compensate for the overhead in work, the performance may drop.

-Interestingly, similar to the activity selection, our algorithm is getting slower as the rank increases (which matches theory), but the standard sequential algorithm is getting faster.
-We believe the improvement in the sequential algorithm is also caused by better locality because the range query (in Eq.
-(2)) for an object x will find an object close to x.
+Interestingly, though our algorithm is getting slower as the rank increases which matches theory, the standard sequential algorithm is getting faster.
+We believe the improvement in the sequential algorithm is also caused by better locality because the range query for an object x will find an object close to x.

-We note that our algorithm still show very good scalability-in most tests, our self-speedup is more than 40x.
-The poor performance when the rank is large comes from the work-inefficiency.
-Although the overhead is polylogarithmic, it can still be large ($\log^2 n$ is much more than the number of available processors on our machine).
-Indeed, the sequential running time (on one core) of our algorithm is much more than the standard sequential algorithm.
+We note that our algorithm still shows very good scalability-in most tests, our self-speedup is more than 40x.
+The poor performance with the large rank comes from the work-inefficiency.
+Even the polylogarithmic overhead ($\log^2 n$) can be more than the number of available processors on our machine.
+Indeed, our algorithm's sequential running time (on one core) is much more than the standard sequential algorithm.
 Therefore, when k is large, the parallelism cannot compensate the overhead due to work-inefficiency.